mikeprivette/yanmss/readme.md

 This setup script is for modifying some default settings on Mac OS X, installing some of my preferred Terminal tools, and a few applications.

+Please feel free to fork and/or add issues/PRs to help make this work better for everyone.

 ### Installation with Curl

 To install this script from a brand new Mac (fresh out of the box!) run the following command in terminal: